 Punishment for Disorderly Conduct in North Carolina

 In North Carolina, a disorderly conduct charge that falls under any of the above categories is a Class 2 misdemeanor.
-If you’re convicted of disorderly conduct in North Carolina, your conviction comes with a fine of up to $1000 and a maximum sentence of 60 days in jail.
+Also, if you’re convict of disorderly conduct in North Carolina, your conviction comes with a fine of up to $1000 and a maximum sentence of 60 days in jail.
 Failure to disperse is also a Class 2 misdemeanor that comes with the same category of punishment.

 If you’re a first-time offender, the judge might let you off with a fine and not make you serve two months in jail.
 However, this is up to the discretion of the judge doing the sentencing.

-If you or a family member are arrested for disorderly conduct in North Carolina, you’ll want to start the process of seeking legal counsel and getting out of jail to prepare your defense.
+If you or a family member is under arrest for disorderly conduct in North Carolina, you’ll want to start the process of seeking legal counsel and getting out of jail to prepare your defense.

-A judge will set your bail relatively quickly after you’re arrested.
-You might be let out on a promise to appear, or you might be required to post bail.
+Also, a judge will set your bail relatively quickly after your arrest.
+You might be let out on a promise to appear, or you might be require to post bail.

 Whether or not a judge lets you out on a promise to appear usually depends on your prior convictions and if the judge considers you a flight risk.

 Consider using a bail bondsman to get out of jail faster and more affordably.
-Disorderly conduct bail bonds aren’t usually very expensive compared to felony bail bonds.
+Disorderly conduct bail bonds aren’t usually very expensive compare to felony bail bonds.
 You’ll usually pay between 10-15 percent of your total bail amount to get out of jail through a bail bondsman.
-You can contact DJ’s Bail Bonds in North Carolina 24-hours a day to get bailed out quickly and affordably.
+Lastly, you can contact DJ’s Bail Bonds in North Carolina 24-hours a day to get bailed out quickly and affordably.